xmlresolver/xmlresolver/README.md

 and now implements the `ResolverConfiguration` interface.

 Several methods on the configuration object have been removed.
-Their values can be obtained by requesting the specific feature.
+Their values can be obtained by requesting the corresponding feature.

 ### Behavior changes